 Why we collect and process your personal data

-- When we provide services under the NHS General Optical Services contract (such as a sight test funded by the NHS), our legal basis for processing personal data in respect of that service is a public task.
-Otherwise our legal basis is legitimate interests
+- When we provide services under the NHS General Optical Services contract (such as a sight test funded by the NHS), our legal basis for processing personal data in respect of that service is public task

-Our condition for processing special category data is the provision of health or social care
+- Our condition for processing special category data is the provision of health or social care.

 We process our patients’ personal data for marketing purposes with their consent or to meet a legitimate interest.
-This means we can tell you about eyecare products and services that may be relevant to you.
+This means we can tell you about eye care products and services that may be relevant to you.
 If you do not want us to process your personal data for marketing purposes, please let us know and we will stop.